Coding-Coach/find-a-mentor-api/CONTRIBUTING.md

 - [Auth0](https://auth0.com/signup), we use auth0 to handle authentication in the app.
 - [SendGrid](https://sendgrid.com/pricing/), we use this service to send emails, you can use the free tier.

-In order to setup the third party vendors, you will need to create a your `.env` file at the root folder.
+In order to setup the third party vendors, you will need to create your `.env` file at the root folder.
 There's an `.env.example` file that you can use for reference.
 Just duplicate this file and name it `.env`.

 ```bash
 $ cp .env.example .env